 The UTV is much faster and more powerful than an ATV; however, they are not as nimble or easy to steer.
 The maximum speed that they will go is between 25 miles per hour and 50 miles per hour.
 Foot pedals are used for acceleration and braking on the UTV.

 ATV vs UTV – What Makes Them Different?

 Modern UTVs are designed with occupant restraints, or seatbelts, as standard features.
 There is also the option to include a roll bar or windshield.
+And if you’re going on road trips, installing a UTV soundbar is a great approach to maximize the available space..
 Also, most UTVs are designed with many more safety features than ATVs.
 It is common for a UTV to have a cabin.
 It is very similar to what is seen on a golf cart; however, it is possible to have fully enclosed cabins.

 With a UTV a user will get a lot of storage space.
 Usually, these are used on farms for things like hauling supplies, hay, and feed.
 While this is true, they are also becoming more popular in non-agricultural communities.
 They are commonly used at schools, where they can be used for moving sports equipment, water jugs, and more for athletes.

 Thanks to the available modifications for the UTV, it is now a popular choice for moving items in multiple industries.
 The versatility and customizability offered by UTVs come at a price.
 These are usually much more expensive than the ATVs, especially with the available modifications.